Your free business.com+ membership unlocks exclusive tech deals and advisor support

 “Under the 2017 Tax Cuts and Jobs Act, a nonprofit can no longer aggregate the profits and losses from various trades and businesses in computing their unrelated business taxable income,” warned Julie Treppa, a tax attorney and partner at Farella Braun + Martel LLP. “[Nonprofits must] be sure to segregate income and expenses from each trade or business in which it engages … UBTI is now computed separately with respect to each trade or business.”

-Nonprofits must also be careful to record and report the valuation of specific employee benefits, which can count as taxable income if not reported properly.
-“A nonprofit’s UBTI includes any qualified transportation fringe benefits and on-premises athletic facilities provided to employees,” Treppa noted.
+Treppa also noted that certain employee benefits may count as taxable income if not reported properly.
+“A nonprofit’s UBTI includes any qualified transportation fringe benefits and on-premises athletic facilities provided to employees,” she said.

-However, she added, proper reporting can save you from paying taxes on these benefits: “The organization can avoid the addition of these items as UBTI if it includes the cost of the benefits on its employees’ Form W-2.”
+However, proper reporting can help avoid additional tax liability: “The organization can avoid the addition of these items as UBTI if it includes the cost of the benefits on its employees’ Form W-2,” Treppa added.

 • California: October 15